mangeshkokse/K8s/K8-QA.md

 - **nodeName: my-node-name:** This is where you manually specify the node where you want the pod to run (replace my-node-name with your actual node's name).

 # Q. Taints and Tolerations in Kubernetes
+Using Taints and Tolerations effectively can help optimize your Kubernetes cluster by ensuring the right workloads are scheduled on the right nodes

 Taints and tolerations are mechanisms that **control which pods can be scheduled on which nodes**.
+- Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
+- One or more taints are applied to a node, this marks that the node should not accept any pods that do not tolerate the taints.
+- Taints are applied to the nodes and Tolerations are applied to pods

 ## Why Use Taints and Tolerations?
 -**Sometimes you want to:**
 - Reserve certain nodes for specific workloads (e.g., GPU nodes for AI/ML tasks).